platers/obsidian-linter/docs/docs/settings/content-rules.md

 Alias: `ordered-list-style`

-Makes sure that ordered lists follow the style specified.
-Note that 2 spaces or 1 tab is considered to be an indentation level.
+Makes sure that ordered lists follow the style specified. **Note: that 2 spaces or 1 tab is considered to be an indentation level.**

 ### Options